-Wisconsin Clean Water Fund Loan Program - Anticipated Debt
+FIGURE 8 | Wisconsin Clean Water Fund Loan Program - Anticipated Debt

-The District also anticipates that it will require funding for many future projects, with funding for many of them coming from Clean Water Fund loans.
+The District anticipates it will require funding for future projects, with funding for many coming from Clean Water Fund loans.
 The projects listed below are expected to qualify for a reduced interest rate from the Clean Water Fund over the 20-year life of the loan.
 This reduced interest rate has averaged less than 2% in the past year.
-Use of the loan program helps to ensure that adequate capital reserves are on hand to address any unforeseen capital costs.
+Use of the loan program helps ensure that adequate capital reserves are on hand to address any unforeseen capital costs.